Ubaidullah1234/bookstore-crud-using-react-nodejs-express-js-and-mysql/README.md

 };
 you should modify it according to your database... i hide my password and database name due to privacy issues...
+And no need to change anything.
+Rest of code will be same
 ## Installation

 ### Prerequisites